Our Story

 Nationality: American

-Father Luke Petrizzi is from Virginia and was ordained in 2020.
-He currently teaches Church History and Latin.
-He oversees the Ceremonies and plays the organ.
+Father Petrizzi is from Virginia.
+He was ordained in 2020 by Bishop Donald Sanborn.
+He currently teaches Church History and Latin at Most Holy Trinity Seminary.
+He also oversees the Ceremonies and plays the organ accompanying the chanting of the Divine Office.

 Rev. Tobias Bayer